Iran executes man whose case drew international attention

 The case revived a demand inside the country for Iran to stop carrying out the death penalty.
 Even imprisoned Iranian human rights lawyer Nasrin Sotoudeh, herself nearly a month into a hunger strike over conditions at Tehran’s Evin prison amid the coronavirus pandemic, passed word that she supported Afkari.

+“We condemn it in the strongest terms.
+It is an outrageous assault on human dignity, even by the despicable standards of this regime.
+The voices of the Iranian people will not be silenced," Pompeo tweeted.

-Earlier, the U.S. president Donald tweeted out his own concern about Afkari’s case.
+Last week, President Donald Trump tweeted out his own concern about Afkari’s case.

-“To the leaders of Iran, I would greatly appreciate if you would spare this young man’s life, and not execute him,” Trump wrote last week.
+“To the leaders of Iran, I would greatly appreciate if you would spare this young man’s life, and not execute him,” Trump wrote.
 “Thank you!”

 Iran responded to Trump’s tweet with a nearly 11-minute state TV package on Afkari.
-It included the weeping parents of the slain water company employee, Hassan Torkaman.
-The package included footage of Afkari on the back of a motorbike, saying he had stabbed Torkaman in the back, without explaining why he allegedly carried out the assault.
+It included the weeping parents of the slain water company employee.
+The package included footage of Afkari on the back of a motorbike, saying he had stabbed the employee in the back, without explaining why he allegedly carried out the assault.

 The state TV segment showed blurred police documents and described the killing as a “personal dispute,” without elaborating.
 It said Afkari’s cellphone had been in the area and it showed surveillance footage of him walking down a street, talking on his phone.